 If you’ve just booked a trip to Jordan in May (or between the dates of Sunday 5th May and Tuesday 4th June 2019 to be exact), your holiday is likely to coincide with Ramadan.
+While some would say it’s a difficult time to visit Jordan, it’s not!
 This post tells you all the information you need to help you plan your visit, including a quick overview on the festival itself and what it’s like to visit Jordan in Ramadan time.
 I’ll also share some advice on how to respect the tradition and in what ways Ramadan is likely to affect your trip.

 So firstly, a bit of background…